 I am on a tight budget.
 Can I still get a working shaving setup?

 Yes, you probably can.
-We have collected some cheap options for beginners in the article Buying a beginner's set on a budget.
+We have collected some less expensive options for beginners in the article Buying a Straight Razor on A Budget

 What makes a good starter razor?

 Here's a good starter razor; prices may vary a little depending on the dealer.

 Dovo Best Value 5/8

 Grind = Full hollow This advancement in razor hollowing technology allows for easier maintenance of the razor.
 Full hollow ground razors are just as effective for shaving as any other grind.